duneanalytics/docs/README.md

 # Dune Analytics Documentation

 ## Introduction
 **Dune Analytics is a powerful tool for blockchain research.
 Dune gives you all the tools to query, extract, and visualize vast amounts of data from the blockchain.
-Dune is unlocking the power of decentralized data by making it accessible to everyone.
+Dune is unlocking the power of public blockchain data by making it accessible to everyone.
 This documentation will help you answer questions like:**

 [How much volume flows through Uniswap each day?](https://duneanalytics.com/queries/3)